CAPITAL LEAGUE 2026

 Our coaches

 Our coaches are central to our community, creating a space where players feel valued and are encouraged to bring their best selves each week.
 The impact they make at the Club lasts well beyond each season, building memories and a legacy of positivity and growth.
-In 2025, our delightful coaches were:
+In 2026, our delightful coaches are: